Family Solicitors Stockport & Manchester

 Moving a child to another country without the permission of either the other legal parent or a court may amount to a criminal offence.
 Despite this, the risk of abduction is often of great concern to a divorcing or separating individual whose estranged partner has origins or connections abroad.
 We understand the stresses of such situations and the need for urgent legal advice to resolve the matter as speedily as possible.
 Our family law solicitors are happy to act either for parents whose children have been (or are at risk of being) abducted abroad or for those who have taken their children to another country without appropriate consent.

 We understand that it can take enormous effort and courage to extricate you, and perhaps also your children, from a situation involving domestic violence.
-Our professional and compassionate family law solicitors help you apply for a court order to protect you from further violence, harassment or threats and /or for a court order to prevent a particular person from entering or approaching your home.
+Our professional and compassionate family law solicitors can help you apply for a court order to protect you from further violence, harassment or threats together with an order to prevent a particular person from entering or approaching your home.
 Our team can also help you protect your children and, when and you are ready, assist you to divorce an abusive partner and obtain a satisfactory financial outcome.
+Where appropriate, we seek to co-operate and liaise with other interested professionals including medical professionals, social workers and law enforcement agencies.
 Finally, we are also able you to signpost you towards other agencies that may be able to assist you and your children to heal the psychological scars and look forward to the future with confidence and optimism.

 Clifford Johnston & Co: we’re on your side.